-- 1. Recommendation from Chapter 1: Human and physical resources require a thorough review with any eye towards increasing both efficiency and effectiveness.
+- 1. Recommendation from Chapter 1: Human and physical resources require a thorough review with an eye towards increasing both efficiency and effectiveness.
 It is already clear that in some areas there is redundancy and that there is a need for cross training in certain key offices.
 While the College should be proud that no one was laid off in the past few years of economic difficulties, staff resources in some areas are stretched very thin, and a careful and systematic review, one that leads to good decisions for the future, should be undertaken to ensure that the College will have resources adequate to fulfill its mission.
-This finding coincides with the priorities in the 2009-2014 Strategic Plan. - 2.
-Recommendation from Chapter 2: The College must find a way for staff members to have greater input in matters that affect them and the college.
-It is clear from our research that staff members do not believe that they have a voice in decision-making at the college.
-At All-College Briefings to ask questions, and presentations are made to them, but this is insufficient.
-It is recommended that the administration meet with staff members to work out a governance structure that will meet the needs of staff have a means to share concerns and offer recommendations that will contribute to the functioning of the College. - 3.
+This finding coincides with the priorities in the Strategic Plan 2009-2014. - 2.
+Recommendation from Chapter 2: The College must find a way for staff members to have greater input in matters that affect them and the College.
+It is clear from our research that staff members do not believe that they have a voice in decision-making at the College.
+At All-College Briefings staff members hear presentations and can ask questions, but this is insufficient.
+We recommend that the administration meet with staff members to devise a governance structure that will provide staff with the means to share concerns and offer recommendations, thus contributing to improved functioning of the College. - 3.
 Recommendation from Chapter 3: Create a holistic and sustained approach to improving retention.
-While research and data analyses indicates that we successfully recruit and retain minority students, we must improve retention in other student demographic areas.
-Data analyses show that some students do not see the college as a true "value," and that the physical condition of the college for instance, residence halls and the Decker College Center all factor into student decisions about whether or not to return.
-This recommendation seeks to examine all areas related to retention academic performance, facilities, finances, etc. to help increase retention overall.
+While research and data analyses indicate that we successfully recruit and retain minority students, we must improve retention in other student demographic areas.
+Data analyses show that some students do not see the College as a true "value," and that the physical condition of the college-for instance, residence halls and the Decker College Center-all factor into student decisions about whether or not to return.
+This recommendation seeks to examine all areas related to retention-academic performance, facilities, finances, etc.-to help increase retention overall.
 While retention data are maintained and made available and projects on retention have been carried out in the past, currently no group or individual is devoted to this important issue.
 We recommend the creation of a body tasked with analyzing why students leave the College and with developing strategies to improve student retention.
-This finding coincides with the priorities in the 2009-2014 Strategic Plan. - 4.
+This finding coincides with the priorities in the Strategic Plan 2009-2014. - 4.
 Recommendation from Chapter 4: Provide financial and other support for faculty engaged in assessment.
-While the College has advanced in areas related to assessment e.g., convening annual working groups on general education (WAGE) faculty members who carry out this important take on a tremendous amount of additional work for the academic year in which they serve.
+While the College has advanced in areas related to assessmente.g., convening annual working groups on general education (WAGE)-faculty members who carry out this important research take on a tremendous amount of additional work for the academic year in which they serve.
 They accept a role far more extensive than a typical committee assignment and they do so with no course release or stipend.
 In addition, they often undertake the work of the WAGE workgroup with little or no training.
 A week or so during the summer in which the Provost meets with the three faculty members and helps them identify assessment measures is the only "training" that is offered.
 Because it is essential that we know that we are teaching our students effectively, and that they are learning and developing as we intend in our mission statement and First Principles, it is imperative that the College better support faculty in this essential endeavor.
-This finding coincides with the priorities in the 2009-2014 Strategic Plan.
+This finding coincides with the priorities in the Strategic Plan 2009-2014.